How mindfulness can help with grief

 There is no quick solution to overcoming grief, however, mindfulness has helped many regain balance in their lives.
 Discover how it can help you.

-It was after experiencing a devasting loss that Angie first encountered mindfulness: “A well-intentioned friend introduced me to mindfulness meditation as a means of settling the unfamiliar heaviness that everyone called grief.
-My wise friend taught me to feel my feet on the ground, pay special attention to my breathing as I inhaled and exhaled.
-To ‘pay special attention’ meant to notice things like the temperature of the oxygen and the sound my body made as I breathed, as well as paying attention to my feet on the ground.
+It was after experiencing this devasting loss that Angie first encountered mindfulness: “A well-intentioned friend introduced me to mindfulness meditation as a means of settling the unfamiliar heaviness that everyone called grief.
+My friend taught me to feel my feet on the ground, pay special attention to my breathing as I inhaled and exhaled.

-“I followed my friend’s advice and returned to my feet and my breath every time I felt strong emotion.
+“I followed my friend’s advice and returned to my feet and my breathing every time I felt strong emotions.
 Moments of mindfulness grew into a daily intentional habit of sitting still and listening to my breath as I felt contact with the floor.
 I didn’t know why; I just knew something about listening to my breath made me feel better.
-Not healed, still grieving, but I felt better.”
+Not healed, still grieving, but I felt better.

 “Mindfulness is about paying attention to your inside world as it experiences the outside world, with curiosity and wonder.
 When we are grieving, we especially need to pay attention to our experiences from moment to moment.
 The grieving mind will convince us that we need to live in the past story.
 We can lose so much of the beauty that is happening in the present.